Generation of photonic hooks from patchy microcylinders: Results and Discussion

-Fig.5 (e), (f) show the value of I$_{max}$ [black line in Fig.5 (e)], the corresponding full width at half maximum (FWHM) [red line in Fig.5 (e)] and the position of I$_{max}$ [Fig. 5(f)] at different rotation angles.
-The distance between the I$_{max}$ position and the right edge of the cylinder is denoted as CP.
-We found that the patchy cylinder has the greatest focusing ability [Fig.5 (e)] and the farthest focal point [Fig.5 (f)] when $\theta$ is between 45$^\circ$ and 70$^\circ$, but the light beams focused by the patchy cylinder have a structure similar to a PJ [Fig. 5(d)].
-Therefore, the patchy cylinder with a rotation angle $\theta$ = 30$^\circ$ shows the strongest bending ability as well as a good focusing performance.
+Figure \ref{Figure 5}f,g shows the value of I$_{max}$ (black line in Figure \ref{Figure 5}f), the corresponding full width at half maximum (FWHM) (red line in Figure \ref{Figure 5}f) and the position of I$_{max}$ (Figure \ref{Figure 5}g) at different rotation angles.
+The distance between the I$_{max}$ position and the right edge of the cylinder is denoted CP.
+We found that the patchy cylinder has the greatest focusing ability (Figure \ref{Figure 5}f) and the farthest focal point (Figure \ref{Figure 5}g) when $\theta$ is between 45$^\circ$ and 70$^\circ$, but the light beams focused by the patchy cylinder have a structure similar to a PJ, as shown in the inset of Figure \ref{Figure 5}d.
+Therefore, the patchy cylinder with a rotation angle \mbox{$\theta$ = 30$^\circ$} shows the strongest bending ability as well as a good focusing performance.